 These probiotics are terrific for infants.
 They are clinically proven to reduce colic in babies.
 (Source).
-I am not sure why this is not common knowledge but it should be).Though my daughter did not have colic, she did have some digestive issues when she was a baby and I have personally used this probiotic with her.
+I am not sure why this is not common knowledge but it should be.Though my daughter did not have colic, she did have some digestive issues when she was a baby and I have personally used this probiotic with her.
 This species of bacteria, L reuteri, is found in breast milk.
 However, not all women have it.
-(Which is why I take an L reuteri supplement even though I breastfed both of my babies).
+(Which is why I took an L reuteri supplement while breastfeeding my babies).

 This species may prevent gastrointestinal and respiratory illnesses –